go-vgo/robotgo/README.md

 ```
   It's that easy!

-png.h: No such file or directory?Please see [issues/47](https://github.com/go-vgo/robotgo/issues/47).
+png.h: No such file or directory?
+Please see [issues/47](https://github.com/go-vgo/robotgo/issues/47).

 ##Update:
 ```